polinchw/kubernetes-pvc-snapshot/README.md

 ## Snapshot Process

-Here are some notes I have on taking a snap shot of pvc in Kubernetes.
+Here are some notes I have on taking a snap shot of a pvc in Kubernetes.

 1. Install a Helm chart that uses a pvc.
 We'll use bitnami/dokuwiki as and example.